Welcome to my site!

 The IFG compensation model looks like this:

-- Plan reviews and Investment Advisory Fees: Plan updates and investment advisory services go hand-in-hand at IFG.
-The fee structure depends on a few variables.
-You can learn more here.
+• Plan implementaton, reviews and Investment Advisory Fees: Plan updates and investment advisory services go hand-in-hand at IFG.
+You can learn more here

 “Is there an account minimum?”

-Investment Advisory Services: Our clients don’t like surprises; neither does IFG.
-You can see IFG’s Compensation Policy here.
-While there is no hard rule on minimums, IFG investment services are typically appropriate for clients with $500,000 or more to invest.
+• Investment Advisory Services: Our clients don’t like surprises; neither do I. You can see IFG’s Compensation Policy here.
+While there is no hard rule on minimums, IFG planning and investment advisory services are most appropriate for those with portfolios above $500,000.
 A typical client might have a number of taxable and tax-deferred accounts aggregated to arrive at the total account value.
 Overall portfolio size will impact the type and scope of services offered; strategies appropriate for some clients may not be appropriate for others.
 The investment advisory services utilized will vary based on the individual circumstances and needs of each client, given the client’s desires and investment/risk profile.

 An brief introductory call should help us both determine if IFG’s services will fit your needs.
-You can schedule your call here.
+Just head for my Getting Started page.

 “Do you receive commissions from brokerages or mutual fund providers?”